sackn/diffeq/series.md

   Indeterminate under the nth term test.
 </details>

-**Problem 9:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 9:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{1}{tan^{-1}(n)}$$